 Mitigating circumstances are normally exceptional, short term, unforeseen and unpreventable events that have a significantly disruptive effect on the student’s ability to take assessments.
 These events are over and above the course of everyday life and normally outside of their control.
-The events may affect the student’s ability to complete coursework or other assessments and revise for and attend examinations.
+The events may affect the student’s ability to complete coursework or other assessments and revise for and attend on-campus assessments.

 What do you need to be aware of?

 Mitigating Circumstances is the umbrella term used by the University of Leeds for the process by which students can seek mitigation for the impact on their ability to complete assessments.

 Students may allude to circumstances that have affected their studies via their Academic Personal Tutor or School Student Support Officer, but this is not sufficient to enable these circumstances to be taken into consideration.
 There is a formal procedure to follow, a deadline to meet and evidence required to support such claims.
 If one of your students does mention adverse circumstances that appear to have affected their studies, then this should act as a trigger for you to discuss the formal Mitigating Circumstances process with the student.

 As the onus is on the student to make and evidence the claim for mitigation, then part of your role as an Academic Personal Tutor or as a member of the Student Education Service may be to encourage the student to follow the formal process to ensure that any such circumstances are considered by their Parent school's Special Circumstances Committee.
 However, it would not be your role to pre-empt or pre-judge the outcomes of such a Committee, but to advise the student regarding the process.